 Explain to your group that love is an essential part of being on mission with God.
-If we are serious about being missional minded then we should examine our attitudes and actions to identify anything that doesn't reflect the type of love that John wrote about in 1 John 4.
+If your students are serious about being missional minded then they should examine their attitudes and actions to identify anything that doesn't reflect the type of love that John wrote about in 1 John 4.
 Take this opportunity to distribute your youth group roster, or a list of group members, or project a group photo.
-Invite students to move to a place of solitude, giving them ample space so they won't be distracted by others.
+Invite students to move to a place of solitude or work in adult led small groups.
+Give students ample space so they won't be distracted by others.
 Before dismissing your group share these instructions: